-A base jumper is going to jump off a cliff that is 50m tall, the distance she travels downwards is given by the equation and d = distance travelled
+A base jumper is going to jump off a cliff that is 50m tall, the distance she travels downwards is given by the equation

-$d = 4.9t^2$ where t = time of flight
+$d = 4.9t^2$ where t = time of flightand d = distance travelled

 A video camera is set-up to film her between 20m and 10m above the ground.

 Calculate the time period after the jumper jumps that filming taking place.